 Start by cutting the cauliflower into small florets and drying the chickpeas very well.
 Toss everything with olive oil, smoked paprika, garlic powder, salt, and black pepper, then spread it out on a large baking sheet.
 Giving the vegetables space is key here.
 Roasting them uncovered and undisturbed allows the edges to caramelize, which adds depth and a slightly meaty texture that carries the whole dish.

-This step does most of the heavy lifting flavour-wise, so let the vegetables get properly golden before moving on.
+This step does a fair bit of the heavy lifting flavour-wise, so let the vegetables get properly golden before moving on.

 Note on roasting chickpeas: Drying the chickpeas thoroughly before roasting is essential.
 Any surface moisture will cause them to steam instead of crisp, which dulls their texture and flavour.
 For the best results, pat them dry with a clean kitchen towel and let them air-dry for a few minutes before tossing with oil and spices.